-- Barbara Lee Bass preferred: Barbara L. Bass, MD, RESD '86, vice president for health affairs and dean of the George Washington University (GW) School of Medicine and Health Sciences (SMHS) and CEO of The GW Medical Faculty Associates (GW MFA).
+- Barbara Lee Bass preferred: Barbara L. Bass, MD, RESD '86, professor of surgery, Bloedorn Professor of Administrative Medicine, vice president for health affairs, dean of the George Washington University (GW) School of Medicine and Health Sciences (SMHS) and CEO of The GW Medical Faculty Associates (GW MFA).
 Starting Jan.
 15, 2020, Bass became the first woman to serve as dean of SMHS and the first person to hold the titles of both dean of SMHS and CEO of the GW MFA. - B-cell a type of lymphocyte In mammals, B-cells mature in bone marrow, but that is not where the "B" comes from.
 The "B" stands for bursa.
 1956, Bruce Glick and Timothy Chang first identified B-cells in the bursa of Fabricius of birds.
-This rule extends to other lymphocytes, such as T-cells. - bachelor's degree do not capitalize discipline.
-For more, see degrees, academic.
+This rule extends to other lymphocytes, such as T-cells.

+bachelor's degree - do not capitalize discipline.
+(See degrees, academic, on page 5)